 Admission to Bright Nights

-In 2023 Bright Nights is open daily from November 30th until January 6th, 2024.
-It’s only closed on December 25th.
+In 2023 Bright Nights was open daily from November 30th until January 6th, 2024.
+Except for December 25th when it closed on Christmas Day, the attraction was open throughout its season run.

 Admission to the event in general is by donation, and all proceeds go toward the BC Professional Fire Fighters’ Burn Fund.
 It’s a great cause, so give generously when you can!

-After not happening for a few years, the train rides are back for the 2023/2024 season!
+After not happening for a few years, the train rides were back for the 2023/2024 season!
 Train tickets cost between $11 and $15 depending on your age.
 Kids under two ride for free.

 Bright Nights Location